EvanForsythe/BB485/week03.md

 ![phy11](/Images/Week03/phy11.png)

 The phylogenetic placement of whales has been notoriously tricky.
-Different researchers have argued about whether whales are closely or distantly related to hippos, leading this debate to be reffered to as the 'whippo' debate.
+Different researchers have argued about whether whales are closely or distantly related to hippos, leading this debate to be referred to as the 'whippo' debate.

 ![phy12](/Images/Week03/phy12.png)